Tony Fitzgerald: Career

+"Unless there is an effective parliamentary opposition to advocate alternative policies, criticise government errors, denounce excesses of power and reflect, inform and influence public opinion, the checks and balances needed for democracy are entirely missing."

 In 1975, Fitzgerald became a QC.
 He was a judge in the Federal Court of Australia from 25 November 1981 to 30 June 1984.

 Fitzgerald presided over the Fitzgerald Inquiry into corruption in the Queensland government.
 He was the chair of the Commission of Inquiry into Official Corruption in Queensland from 1987 to 1989.
 While undertaking the Fitzgerald Inquiry, he and his family received death threats which were taken seriously by police.

 In 1990 and 1991, Fitzgerald also chaired the Commission of Inquiry into the Conservation, Management and Use of Fraser Island and the Great Sandy Region.
 He was made a Companion of the Order of Australia in 1991.

 He was appointed as a judge of the Supreme Court of Queensland, which is the highest ranking court in the State of Queensland.
 He also served as the first President of the Court of Appeals Division, from 16 December 1991 until his retirement from that court on 30 June 1998.
 He was a judge on the Court of Appeals Division of the Supreme Court of New South Wales from 1998 to 16 March 2001.

 Fitzgerald has been the chairperson of both the Australian Heritage Commission and the National Institute for Law, Ethics and Public Affairs, as well as being the inaugural chancellor of the University of the Sunshine Coast.

 In January 2022, Queensland Premier Annastacia Palaszczuk announced Fitzgerald would chair a commission of inquiry into the State's anti-corruption body, the Crime and Corruption Commission, after a scathing 2021 report by its parliamentary oversight committee.